oneorthomedical/behat-cucumber-formatter/README.md

 - `fileNamePrefix`: Filename prefix of generated report
 - `outputDir`: Generated report will be placed in this directory
 - `fileName` _(optional)_: Filename of generated report - current feature name will be used by default.
+Only applicable when `resultFilePerSuite` is not enabled.
+- `resultFilePerSuite` _(optional)_: The default behaviour is to generate a single report named `all.json`.
+If this option is set to `true`, a report will be created per behat suite.

 ## Licence